Tools

 Browsing the catalog

-Tools are grouped under Official Integrations into collapsible categories (Communication, CRM & Sales, Developer Tools, and more).
-Use the Search tools… box or the category pills to find what you need.
+Everything else is grouped into collapsible categories — Communication, CRM & Sales, Developer Tools, Project Management, Documents & Storage, Finance & Payments, Databases, and more.
+Each category header shows a count you can expand or collapse.
+Use the Search tools… box or the category filter to find what you need.

-Cards carry badges that tell you their state:
+Cards carry a badge that tells you their state:

 | Badge | Meaning |